KongTu/lightIonSummerSchool_forStudents_2025/README.md

 ### Understanding the tree

 #### mcp
-MC particles that have the information of px, py, pz, mass, and status.
+* MC particles that have the information of px, py, pz, mass, and status.
 Stable particles in the final-state have a status = 1.

 #### particles
-Reconstructed charged particles in main detector and B0.
+* Reconstructed charged particles in main detector and B0.

 #### clusters_eemc
-Reconstructed cluster in backward EM calorimeter
+* Reconstructed cluster in backward EM calorimeter

 #### clusters_zdc
-Reconstructed cluster in zdc
+* Reconstructed cluster in zdc

 #### hit_rp
-reconstructed hits at RP but no tracking has been done.
+* reconstructed hits at RP but no tracking has been done.

 #### hit_omd
-reconstructed hits at omd but no tracking has been done.
+* reconstructed hits at omd but no tracking has been done.

 ### Understanding the example macros (with basic structures)

 #### analyze.C
-Use this to process all data and save histograms
+* Use this to process all data (loop over events, particles, etc.) and save histograms (results)

 #### getImage.C
-use this to perform Fourier Transformation from "t" to "b"
+* use this to perform Fourier Transformation from "t" to "b"